 - 1. Contact your Sales Representative or Service Advisor at your selling/servicing dealership. - 2.
 If your inquiry or concern remains unresolved, contact the Sales Manager, Service Manager or Customer Relations Manager. - 3.
-If you require assistance or clarification on Ford Motor Company policies or procedures, please contact the Ford Customer Relationship Center at the number below.
+If you require assistance or clarification on Ford Motor Company policies or procedures, please contact the Ford Customer Relationship Center at 1-800-392-3673 (FORD).